D.M.B.: Critical reception

 Chris DeVille of Stereogum praised the work of the producers, writing, "They've done a good job of bringing back that classic early A$AP vibe without making it sound like a retread of past glories, and the beat switch partway through takes the tune in a fascinating new direction."
 Alphonse Pierre of Pitchfork reviewed the song favorably, writing, "It sounds like Rocky is looking for a babysitter rather than a girlfriend, but hey, his flow is laid-back and charismatic, and he can still make lines sound cooler than they actually are."
 He also regarded the altering of Rocky's vocals and melodies in the song as suited for its theme, writing that "Even if it goes off the rails at the end with lots of bad singing and an overproduced outro, Rocky is in love, so doing corny shit is understandable now."

 Music video

 The music video premiered alongside the single.
-In it, ASAP Rocky and Rihanna spends time with each other around New York City, including eating a meal and drinking wine on a fire escape, getting hair done at a saloon, shopping at flea markets, and going to an expensive restaurant.
-Three minutes into the video, Rocky opens his mouth and shows his grills reading "Marry Me?", to which Rihanna responds by showing her own grills which read, "I Do."
+In it, Rocky and Rihanna spend time with each other around New York City, including fine dining, drinking wine, and shopping at flea markets.
+Later in the video, Rocky opens his mouth and shows his grills reading "Marry Me?", to which Rihanna responds by showing her own grills which read, "I Do."
 Rihanna also visits Rocky when he leaves jail.
 Toward the end of the video, a wedding celebration for the two is held, as they walk through a corridor filled with friends and shower them with rose petals.
 The clip concludes with Rihanna and Rocky sharing a kiss.